 A one-city tour of Auckland takes you to the popular sights and on several outdoor nature trips.
 Explore the city's trendy neighborhoods from Newmarket to Wynyard Quarter, shop in Britomart, and visit galleries in Devonport.
 Join a group tour to spot kiwis in the wild, complete with a sunset picnic, followed by a scenic trip to Waiheke Island for wine tasting.
 End in Rangitoto, exploring archaeological and historical sights with opportunities to dip into the sea at your leisure.

-With this South Island road trip, start with sightseeing Christchurch, from punting on the Avon River to ziplining through the Adventure Park.
-A tour of Aoraki/Mount Cook provides an up-close view of the country’s highest peak.
+With this South Island road trip, start with sightseeing Christchurch, from punting on the Avon River to zip lining through Adventure Park.
+A Aoraki/Mount Cook tour provides an up-close view of the country's highest peak.
 Fold in the small-town vibe with a stop in Clyde—famous for its Gold Rush heritage of the 1860s—and indulge in some wine tasting in the Central Otago region.
-For the adventurous, go skydiving and bungee jumping in Queenstown, cruise along Lake Wakatipu and ride the Skyline Complex gondola for exceptional views.
+For the adventurous, go skydiving and bungee jumping in Queenstown, cruise along Lake Wakatipu, and ride the Skyline Complex gondola for exceptional views.

 If you prefer a tour of the North Island, you can get a taste of the city and the sea.
 In Auckland, sail along the harbor and take in the city skyline from the water.
 Take a trip to the Bay of Islands to laze on the beaches in Paihia, swim with and seek out dolphins, and visit the Waitangi Treaty Grounds for a guided cultural tour.
 In Hokianga, explore seaside towns and stroll through the Waipoua Forest, followed by some time in Mahurangi East Peninsula overlooking Kawau Bay—conveniently located in the middle of wine country.